rebcabin/tangledown/README.md

 In general, the key for a noweb block is the string value of the `name` attribute of the `noweb` tag.
 Later, Tangledown will blow those lines back out wherever it sees a `block` tag with the same name.
 That's how you can define some code in one `noweb` and use it later, more than once if you like, in matching `blocks`, kind of like a C macro or an inline function.

 Often, a `block` tag will be inside a `tangle` tag that sprays its entire contents to a file on disk.
 What file?
-The file named in the `file` attribute of the `tangle` tag.
+The file named in the `file` attribute of the `tangle` tag. `block` tags can also be inside `noweb` tags, so one noweb can talk about another noweb without implementing it first.

 The same rules about blank lines hold for `tangle` tags as they do for `noweb` tags: if you want Markdown to render the contents like code, bracket the contents with blank lines; otherwise, leave the blank lines out.
 The following